Spotify: Security

-Social Media
+Social media

 Spotify had added social media-related features to its platform, especially to compete for ad revenue and to increase its media-related users.
 Spotify users, like on other social media websites, can share playlists, do direct messaging, have a discovery feed, comment on podcasts, share playlists including collaborative ones, do polls and Q&As through podcasters, follow friends and artists, create artist profiles, have a 'for you page', and create a user profile.

 Spotify increased Doja Cat's popularity.

 Artists through Spotify can sell tickets to their music venue, promote their merchandise, add their videos as stories through Spotify clips, and promote new releases of their work through countdown pages.
 Spotify also has a 'blend' feature in which two users' music preferences are mixed in a shared playlist.
 Spotify users can also 'jam' sessions where users can create and contribute live music playing sessions with their Spotify friends.
 Spotify Wrapped had generated two billion impressions worldwide, and more ninety million Spotify users share their Spotify Wrapped statistics online, especially through social media.

 Artists through social media platforms, especially TikTok, often got their popularity boost through Spotify.
-For example, Lil Nas X's Old Town Road and Doja Cat's Say So started their popularity through Tik Tok but through Spotify playlists had their popularity accelerated.
-This furthering of Doja Cat's popularity through Spotify helped with Doja Cat's Paint the Town Red on August 21, 2023 becoming the #1 song on Spotify.
+For example, Lil Nas X's Old Town Road and Doja Cat's Say So started their popularity through TikTok but through Spotify playlists had their popularity accelerated.
+This furthering of Doja Cat's popularity through Spotify helped with Doja Cat's "Paint the Town Red" on 21 August 2023 becoming the #1 song on Spotify.
 This, in turn, made it the first time that a female solo rap artist achieved such a top spot in Spotify.

 However, there has been some concern about the music streaming platform's social media features.
 Among them is an increased lack of non-online social spaces, an increased lack of privacy from strangers, and a source of unbridled expression particularly with its media-related podcasts.